catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] the pretender doesnt register as alternate
 [ ] test replace ....
 	[ ] add log end sont timeat pack
-[ ] add comment beginning of song in lyrics
 [ ] check smooth saiyin and c file that breaks
 [ ] check crossed album art
 [ ] check iron maiden album art
 [ ] unify pack function
 [ ] check author db saving being used at pack
 [ ] add missin tones and arrangement parameters
-[ ] enable garageband recordings multitrack sync
-		[ ] add each instrument timing for starting to
-		[ ] capture start of each tracc in comments/newfield
-		[ ] add a 4 sec timestamp in each song

 done: